bylexus/lmp/DevDiary.md

 So I decided to write a Developer's Diary, to keep track of the things I learn, why I made some specific decisions, document the progress.

+**Note:** On 13.04.2019, I decided to trash the python/Qt idea, and switch to Electron instead.
+Why?
+Well, just because.
+I lost interest in python/Qt, as it is "yet another framework" and is nothing really new for me.
+So I stick to a more familiar environment:
+JavaScript, and try Electron as an App framework instead.

 11.11.2018 - Model / DB considerations
 -------------